December 19, 2022 |

 Iconoclastic "natural" style winemaker Craig Haarmeyer of Sacramento's Haarmeyer Cellars pays tribute to one of his all-time favorite grapes, Chenin blanc grown in Palmero Family Vineyard, Lodi's Borden Ranch AVA.

-More and more contemporary style vintners are producing a much lighter, floral style of red Zinfandel from grape picked as early as the beginning of August, such as this early morning harvest in Cherryhouse Vineyard on the west side of Lodi's Mokelumne River AVA.
+More and more contemporary style vintners are producing a much lighter, floral style of red Zinfandel from grapes picked as early as the beginning of August, such as this early morning harvest in Cherryhouse Vineyard on the west side of Lodi's Mokelumne River AVA.

-Lodi's Markus Niggli (Markus Wine Co.) is not only one of the region's most contemplative winemakers, he is also an exacting vineyard manager who has been reviving long overlooked (some would say "neglected") vineyards such as Nicolini Ranch (in this photo), planted to Carignan, a grape making a comeback among connnoisseurs of old vine wines.
+Lodi's Markus Niggli (Markus Wine Co.) is not only one of the region's most contemplative winemakers, he is also an exacting vineyard manager who has been reviving long overlooked (some would say "neglected") vineyards such as Nicolini Ranch (in this photo), planted to Carignan, a grape making a comeback among connoisseurs of old vine wines.

 Another grape making a dramatic comeback in regions such as Lodi: Mission, a historic cultivar that was once the only grape planted in California (up until the 1850s), but shunned by the California industry for over 150 years for its propensity to produce light red wines very low in color.
 The reason for its recent popularity: more and more consumers looking for lighter styles of red wine, even if low in color.
 In this photo, colorful Mission grapes growing on a 133-year-old, own-rooted vine on the west side of Lodi's Mokelumne River area.